pesos/members-list/members-list.md

 **SRN**: PES1201801879
 **Link to Profile**: [amrutha00](https://github.com/amrutha00)
 **About Me**:
-Hey!I am Amrutha.Just an old soul with a young spirit.Exploring everything that screws with my mind,currently AI and spirirtuality;).
+Hey!I am Amrutha.Just an old soul with a young spirit.Exploring everything that screws with my mind,currently AI and spirituality;).
 #ForcaBarca